 • Only sold in right-handed version

-Tiger himself has praised the grinds of the MG2 Tiger Woods wedge, calling them "truly unique and complex, designed to perfectly fit [his] playing style."
-In addition to having the same loft, bounce, and sole as the standard MG2, the MG2 Tiger Woods edition features a corded Tour Velvet Grip and a Dynamic Golf S400 shaft made from 8620 carbon steel - the same as Tiger's.
-It's worth noting that the stock S400 shaft is stiffer than the True Temper Dynamic Gold S200 that comes standard on all other TaylorMade MG2 wedges.
+The MG2 Tiger Woods edition features a corded Tour Velvet Grip and a Dynamic Gold S400 shaft made from 8620 carbon steel, both matching Tiger's exact specs.
+The S400 shaft is stiffer than the True Temper Dynamic Gold S200 that comes standard on other TaylorMade MG2 wedges, giving advanced players more control on partial swings.

 Check Current Price ↗